 Palmer continues to push toward Olympic dream

-Hitting the water for the first time in several months has taken some readjustments for Olympic hopefully Krysta Palmer.
+Hitting the water for the first time in several months has taken some readjustment for Olympic hopefully Krysta Palmer.

 Being away from the diving board has allowed some rust to creep in, but that’s been due to lack of access, not lack of effort.